Making the UK greener, one house at a time

 The UK's wind power industry has also created many jobs.
 According to a report by the UK's Offshore Wind Industry Council (OWIC), more than 32,000 people were employed in the UK offshore wind sector as of 2023, marking a 4% increase from the end of 2021.

-The report also projected that the sector would need to train and retain an average of 10,000 people annually to achieve the government’s target of 50 GW by 2030, which would require 104,401 direct and indirect positions.
+The report also projected that the sector would need to train and retain an average of 10,000 people annually.
+In order to achieve the government's target of 50 GW by 2030, this would require 104,401 direct and indirect positions.

 Investment in the UK's Wind Power Industry